Examples of Digital Signage in Hotels

 It gives the new hotel almost instant “landmark” status, helping it stand out in the model Miami architectural landscape.

-Standing 4 stories high, the impressive video wall gives the hotel endless possibilities for creative expression.
+In truth, standing 4 stories high, the impressive video wall gives the hotel endless possibilities for creative expression.

 With 55 Hotel Indigo properties worldwide, guests can explore and discover the brand’s global community through an interactive map, prompting some to plan future travel as they discover new hotels and locales around the world.